Ayamourr/sural/README.md

 # React

-A modern React-based project utilizing the latest frontend technologies and tools for building responsive web applications.
+A modern React-based project **sur’AL** utilizing the latest frontend technologies and tools for building responsive web applications.

 ## 🚀 Features